Risk Awareness in HTN Planning: Uncertainty and Risk in a Broader Perspective

 \subsubsection{Rationality in Decision Making}

 In 1738, Daniel Bernoulli posited the \textit{expected utility theory} by making a clear distinction between the expected value and the \textit{expected utility}, as the latter uses weighted \textit{utility}, the value of the outcome to the decision maker, multiplied by probabilities instead of using weighted outcomes.
 The theory was first axiomatised and mathematically formulated by von Neumann and Morgenstern (vNM) in 1944~\cite{morgenstern1953theory}.
-They formulated what is known as the {\em vNM Theorem} which suggests that maximising the expected utility is the objective of a rational agent, where the decision maker's preference structure over outcomes is assumed, \textit{utilities} of outcomes are known, and the decision maker knows the ``objective'' probability of outcomes.
+They formulated what is known as the {\em vNM Theorem}, which suggests that maximising the expected utility is the objective of a rational agent, where the decision maker's preference structure over outcomes is assumed, \textit{utilities} of outcomes are known, and the decision maker knows the ``objective'' probability of outcomes.
 A utility measures the subjective worth of an outcome, whether it is a monetary value or any other type of value, by mapping outcomes to real-valued utilities using a \emph{utility function}.
 The utility function formalises the decision maker's preference structure.
 The expected utility is the sum of the utilities of outcomes weighted by the corresponding probabilities.
 Since the theorem assumes ``objective'' utilities are known, it incorporates the notion of risk through the expected utility theory.

-Savage's theorem is considered the generalisation of the vNM theorem and it approaches decision making under uncertainty~\cite{savage1972foundations}.
-The theorem suggests that a rational decision maker makes choices as if she/he is maximising the expected utility using a ``subjective'' probability distribution, which is a translation of the decision maker beliefs about the outcomes and is different from one decision maker to another.
+Savage's theorem is considered the generalisation of the vNM theorem, and it approaches decision-making under uncertainty~\cite{savage1972foundations}.
+The theorem suggests that a rational decision maker makes choices as if she/he is maximising the expected utility using a ``subjective'' probability distribution, which is a translation of the decision maker's beliefs about the outcomes and differs from one decision maker to another.